Tracking Debby: What the DC area can expect from the storm

 What are the main concerns for the D.C. area?

-Isolated flooding, and some tidal flooding is possible, especially in areas like Alexandria, Virginia, that are prone to flooding.
+Isolated flooding and some tidal flooding are possible, especially in areas like Alexandria, Virginia, that are prone to flooding.

 Storm Team4 expects most of the D.C. area will be under a flood watch at some point.